 How to fix connection problems with Google Chrome

-This tutorial will show you step by step how to fix connection problems with Google Chrome in Windows 10 or 11.
+This step-by-step tutorial will show you how to fix connection problems with Google Chrome in Windows 10 or 11.

 If Google Chrome is not connecting to the internet and thus can't open a website or webpage, you can try the solutions on this page to help you fix the problem.